Training, Education and Experience

 - Personal Appearance: While on duty, and/or representing the Department, uniformed or otherwise, all Department employees will be neat and clean in their appearance in public.
 Employees are prohibited from attaching, affixing, or displaying objects, articles or jewelry on or through the nose, tongue, eyebrow or other exposed body part, except the ears for females, while on duty.
 Employees are prohibited from stretching or "gauging" their earlobes.
 All jewelry implants will not be exposed or visible while on duty.
 Tattoos or branding will not be exposed or visible while on duty and/or representing the Department.
 Such markings must be covered by clothing, and may not be covered by make-up or bandages.
 Tattoos or branding anywhere on the body that promote racism/discrimination, indecency, extremist or supremacist philosophies, lawlessness, violence, or contain sexually explicit material are prohibited.

 - Be available for callouts;

-- Maintain a current FAA Airframe and Powerplant Certificate, Inspection Authorization License, and Nevada driver license.
+- Maintain a current FAA Airframe and Powerplant Certificate and Nevada driver license;

-- Vision sufficient to read an aircraft's control board, computer screen, as well as fine prints in documents.
+- Vision sufficient to read an aircraft's control board, computer screen, and fine prints in documents.

 - Color vision sufficient to distinguish among colored power and signal cables and color indicators on an aircraft's control board.